guneyozsan/AbstractInvadersVR/README.md

 In order to support the game jam theme "Waves", the X and Y coordinates of the radio wave source act as frequency multipliers for two separate Sin waves generated and sent to the left and right audio output each.
 Similar to two [Theremins](https://en.wikipedia.org/wiki/Theremin) each played by one of the X and Y coordinates.

+## License

+"Abstract Invaders" is a trademark of Guney Ozsan.

+Abstract Invaders VR - Defend your Pyramid Planet from Invader Cubes coming from a mysterious space portal.
+Copyright (C) 2018 Guney Ozsan

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Credits

 Game design, development, graphics and sound design by [Guney Ozsan](http://www.guneyozsan.com).